| Exploiting Relational Database Technology in GISPeter Batty, July 1990(For a scanned PDF version of the original article, 1.26MB,

 information, and is used to pass data to GPG or other GIS

+packages for full function GIS applications.
 2. The Open Format File, which contains

 just selected alphanumeric data, and can be used to pass